Skip to main content

 How does the HydroBlu Sidekick compare to the Timain 4-Stage straw?

 Both are budget 2-stage straw filters with hollow fiber membranes and activated carbon.
-The Timain ($7.12/straw in a 2-pack) is cheaper per unit and claims 4-stage filtration (adding PP cotton and PP fiber pre-filtration layers).
-The Sidekick ($12.95) is a single unit with a more compact form factor and HydroBlu brand recognition.
+The Timain (cheaper per unit in a 2-pack) offers 4-stage filtration (adding PP cotton and PP fiber pre-filtration layers).
+The Sidekick (priced slightly higher as a single unit) has a more compact form factor and HydroBlu brand recognition.
 Filtration performance is comparable — both deliver 0.1-micron membrane filtration with carbon taste improvement.
 Choose the Timain for raw value, the Sidekick for brand confidence and pocket-friendly size.

 Can I attach the HydroBlu Sidekick to a water bottle?